Blobscan/blobscan/apps/docs/src/app/docs/running-blobscan-k8s/page.md

 helm repo add blobscan-helm-charts https://blobscan.github.io/blobscan-helm-charts
 ```

-Then retrieve the packages in the repository an install:
+Then retrieve the packages in the repository and install:

 ```bash
 helm repo update